jmSfernandes/ScorpiusGE/README.md

 This GE serves to complement the FIWARE ecosystem.
 Namely to allow the ORION subscription's notification to be send by Firebase cloud messaging (FCM) to mobile devices.
+An example of a mobile application that can work with this module is on the [ScorpiusClient project](https://github.com/jmSfernandes/ScorpiusClient)

 ## Simple Messages